Delicious Orchards: History

-In the 1960s, the Barclay's transitioned to a year-round business with the addition of more produce and baked goods.
-In 1966, the Barclay's bought a building on Route 34 at the current location of Delicious Orchards.
-Having the business indoors created some additions to the product line, including citrus fruits and cheeses.
+In the 1960s, the Barclays transitioned to a year-round business with the addition of more produce and baked goods.
+In 1966, the Barclays bought a building on Route 34 at the current location of Delicious Orchards.
+Having the business indoors enabled some additions to the product line, including citrus fruits and cheeses.

 The farm today

 Over 2.5 million people visit Delicious Orchards annually.
-As of 2011, the farm has 250 employees, with 300 employed during the fall.
-Patrons have a variety of fresh foods from several departments of Delicious Orchards.
+As of 2011, the farm has 250 regular employees, increasing to 300 during the fall.
+Patrons have access to a variety of fresh foods from the several departments of Delicious Orchards.
 These include produce, deli, bakery, coffee and tea, seafood, smoothie/juice bar, prepared foods, organic foods, and candy.
-Their services also include, personalized gift baskets, catering, and curbside service.
+A small selection of gluten-free items, including fresh zucchini bread and homemade granola bars, is usually available.
+Services also include personalized gift baskets, catering, and curbside shopping.

-Delicious Orchards is now owned and operated by Bill and Linda McDonald along with their four children Keri, Chris, Mike and Erin.
+Delicious Orchards is now owned and operated by Bill and Linda McDonald along with their four children Keri, Chris, Mike, and Erin.

 The farm is located on Route 34 between Route 18 and County Route 537.
-Most visitors come from the Monmouth County area, as well as those from New York City and the Jersey Shore.
+Most visitors come from the Monmouth County area, as well as from New York City and the Jersey Shore.

 Trivia

-Rock musician and Monmouth County native Bruce Springsteen has visited Delicious Orchards, which whom he favors the farm's homemade apple pies.
+Rock musician and Monmouth County native Bruce Springsteen has visited Delicious Orchards.
+He favors the farm's homemade apple pies.

 Marlboro, New Jersey native Melissa Rauch and former Colts Neck resident Queen Latifah also have been known to frequent Delicious Orchards.